yusufaine/tp/docs/UserGuide.md

 ️:information_source: Recipes would be saved in a folder called "data" from where McKitchen is located. <br>
 Example: If McKitchen is saved in the "Downloads" folder, recipes would be saved in a folder called "data" in "Downloads" as "recipebook.json".

+️:computer: If you are familiar with how file paths works in your operating system, the "recipebook.json" file would be created in a folder **relative** to McKitchen.jar (data/recipebook.json)

 </div>

 [<sub>return to table of content<sub>](#table-of-content)